vije1711/Birha/README.md

 ## Lexicon Index & Word Search

-- Source: Builds a word→count lexicon from `1.1.3 sggs_extracted_with_page_numbers.xlsx`.
+- Source: Builds a word?count lexicon from `1.1.3 sggs_extracted_with_page_numbers.xlsx`.
 - Normalization: Mirrors in-app token normalization (NFC, removes danda/double-danda and zero-width chars, trims trailing digits/punct) for consistent matching.
 - Caching: Writes a JSON cache at `1.1.3_lexicon_index.json` to speed subsequent runs.
-- Fuzzy search: Uses RapidFuzz to suggest closest unique tokens with counts; results are de‑duplicated and sorted by score, then frequency.
+- Fuzzy search: Uses RapidFuzz to suggest closest unique tokens with counts; results are de-duplicated and sorted by score, then frequency.
-- UI path: Dashboard → Grammar DB Update → Assess by Word → New Assessment → Word Search (Lexicon).
-The modal shows a tick‑list with multi‑select and a Copy Selected action.
+- UI path: Dashboard ?
+Grammar DB Update ?
+Assess by Word ?
+New Assessment ?
+Word Search (Lexicon).
+The modal shows a tick-list with multi-select and a Copy Selected action.
-- Validation: See `scripts/lexicon_nan_check.py` and `scripts/lexicon_retry_check.py` for quick checks around NaN handling and missing‑file recovery.
+- Validation: See `scripts/lexicon_nan_check.py` and `scripts/lexicon_retry_check.py` for quick checks around NaN handling and missing-file recovery.

 ## Usage Tips

 - Fonts: ensure a Gurmukhi/Punjabi font is installed so text renders correctly (e.g., Raavi, Saab, AnmolLipi, GurbaniAkhar).
 - Backups: the app updates the CSV/XLSX files; keep backups if you are making lots of edits.
-- Excel locks files: close spreadsheets in Excel/LibreOffice while running the app to avoid fileâ€‘inâ€‘use errors.
+- Excel locks files: close spreadsheets in Excel/LibreOffice while running the app to avoid file‑in‑use errors.

 ## Troubleshooting

-- Garbled characters (ï¿½): open files as UTFâ€‘8.
-On Windows terminals, run `chcp 65001` before launching Python or enable â€œUse Unicode UTFâ€‘8 (Beta)â€ in Region settings.
+- Garbled characters (�): open files as UTF‑8.
+On Windows terminals, run `chcp 65001` before launching Python or enable “Use Unicode UTF‑8 (Beta)” in Region settings.
 - Tkinter not found: install a standard Python from python.org (includes Tk) or your OS package that bundles Tk support.
 - Missing fonts: install a Gurmukhi font and restart the app.